“We Have to Find a Beer”

 Twenty-five years ago, a record cold front was glazing the Upper Midwest.
 I was in year two of a graduate program that wasn’t working out, but by that time had learned to love the cold.
 My first year in Madison, Wisconsin, I made the mistake of trying to avoid the winter, sprinting from forced-air pocket of warmth to forced-air pocket.
 By year two I was embracing the tundra and rode my bike through the winter, sun or snow.
 But the arctic air sitting on the region that week was like nothing I’d ever encountered.
 High temps were topping out south of zero.
 It was so cold any liquid exposed to the air froze immediately, including the tears that crusted in the corner of my eyes.
 I remember stepping outside the day that weather system arrived like I had landed on another planet.

 The visit was enlightening.
 Coming to the University of Chicago from Portland by way of Madison presented a sharp cultural contrast.
-The college had recently finished last in one of those pre-internet listicles of “funnest universities,” and the students were celebrating it.
+The college had recently finished dead last in one of those pre-internet listicles of “funnest universities,” and the students were celebrating it.
 “No fun” was, at least twenty-five years ago, a badge of honor for kids proud of barely taking their eyes off textbooks to sleep.
 Over lunch in the student cafeteria, we saw one student literally chirping in the corner to let off stress.

 It was so cold our guide led us on a shortened circuit, interrupted by frequent stops into random buildings not usually highlighted on tours.
-When we stopped in to see friends living on campus (students at Wisconsin and Chicago were well-connected), they told us the city was half shut-down as cars failed to start—surprising even stalwart Chicagoans.
+When we stopped in to see friends living on campus (students at Wisconsin and Chicago were well-connected), they told us the city was partially shut-down as cars failed to start—surprising even stalwart Chicagoans.
 Nevertheless, Professor Doniger was in her office to greet us and that was surely the positive highlight of the university.
 She asked about our research and interests, and encouraged us to apply.
 Had we ended up there, it would have been a pleasure to study with her.
 But everything else about the school seemed strange and unnecessary.

 The beer was not merely an incidental part of the story.
 We were still young enough that traveling to an unfamiliar city, sitting in a restaurant with a potentially romantic interest, and drinking pints of dark ale all seemed wonderfully adult.
 In that period of life, I often felt like I was faking adulthood more than embodying it, playing dress-up and somehow conning the barman.
 Of course, the Guinness helped ease us past discomfort and led us into intimacy.
 The banishment of alcohol from the university grounds made the beer feel a bit illicit and dangerous—and made us conspirators together.